Seb-geospatial/rasterioNDVI/README.md

-# Rasterio-NDVI: A Tool for Easily Generating NDVI Rasters using Rasterio
+# rasterioNDVI: A Tool for Easily Generating NDVI Rasters using Rasterio

 This script utilizes the `rasterio` package to easily generate NDVI rasters using red and near-infrared (NIR) banded input rasters.
 The output NDVI rasters are saved as GeoTIFF images with in `.tif` format.